EduardoGDGV/Online-Store-Project/README.md

 We will conduct the following tests to ensure functionality:
 - **Unit Tests:** Each function will be tested individually to verify correctness.
 - **Integration Tests:** Test interactions between modules (e.g., user login and product browsing).
-- **User Acceptance Testing:** Gather feedback from users to ensure the app meets their needs.

 **Testing Tools:** We plan to use [JUnit](https://junit.org/) for unit tests and [Postman](https://www.postman.com/) for testing the backend API.